MonoGame/docs.monogame.github.io/articles/getting_started/platforms.md

 DesktopGL currently does not have a `VideoPlayer` implementation.

+> [!NOTE]
+> New native platform with upgraded libraries and Metal/Vulkan support coming very soon.

 ### Android

 | **Supported Systems** | **NuGet Package**          | **Template ID** |